ritik168/Papollo-Hospital---Healthcare-Project/README.md

 How are occupancy levels across ICU, General, and Private wards?

+🧩 Key Insights from the Dashboard
+🦠 Top Diagnoses: Viral infections and flu were the most commonly reported issues.
+🧑‍⚕️ Feedback Trends: Dr. Jay Sinha and Dr. Ravi D received the highest patient feedback volumes.
+💰 Billing vs. Insurance: Billing frequently exceeded insurance coverage, signaling financial inefficiencies.
+🛏️ Bed Usage: General wards had the highest occupancy — an opportunity to optimize room allocation.

 ## 🧩 Key Insights from the Dashboard
-## 🦠 Top Diagnoses: Viral infections and flu were the most commonly reported issues.
-## 🧑‍⚕️ Feedback Trends: Dr. Jay Sinha and Dr. Ravi D received the highest patient feedback volumes.
-## 💰 Billing vs. Insurance: Billing frequently exceeded insurance coverage, signaling financial inefficiencies.
-## 🛏️ Bed Usage: General wards had the highest occupancy — an opportunity to optimize room allocation.

-🧩 Key Insights from the Dashboard

 🦠 Top Diagnoses: Viral infections and flu were the most commonly reported issues.